Carbon Innovation Grants Program

 • projects intending to generate carbon credits outside of Western Australia and/or projects using crediting methods that are not eligible for use under the Climate Active Carbon Neutral Standard.

-Does the definition of an industrial business in the Applicant Guidelines limit eligibility only to those businesses that are involved in the production of goods directly from raw materials?
+Does the definition of an industrial business in the Applicant Guidelines limit eligibility only to those businesses that are involved in the production of goods or industrial processing of materials?

 No, that definition is intended to be general in nature, designed to ensure proposed projects are likely to be taken up and used by industrial businesses, the focus of the program being the reduction of greenhouse gas emissions emanating from industrial processes that are directly or indirectly related to production from raw materials.